Breastfeeding is truly a journey.

 It just makes an already emotional process more difficult!

-Well, don’t worry mama, there are natural options available to dry up breast milk so you don’t have to deal with the pain of engorgement and can transition away from breastfeeding smoothly.
+In this post we will explore the natural options available to dry up breast milk so you don’t have to deal with the pain of engorgement and can transition away from breastfeeding smoothly.

 1. Let your baby lead the weaning process